bradbajuz/piknpan/README.md

-# Pik-N-Pan: Recipe Finder for the Health Conscious
+# The Pantry: Recipe Finder for the Health Conscious

 ### Purpose